mwenge/llamaSource/index.md

 In other cases, the task isn't so trivial.
 Larger games such as Batalyx and Iridis Alpha used compression and copy-protection software so it is much harder, and may even be impossible, to produce a disassembled version that compiles a target which will match the original `prg` file.
-For these guys, I think I've had to work from a snapshot of the game while it's running and just accept that the binary I end up compiling will not be a bytewise match, and may have bugs.
+For these guys, I've had to work from a snapshot of the game while it's running and just accept that the binary I end up compiling will not be a bytewise match, and may have bugs.
 If I don't find a way of reverse-engineering the compression and copy-protection that's what I will end up doing, for now.